Vintage suitcase style record players are making a comeback.

 While many of the features are commonly found on other lower-priced models, this player also comes with some nice extras like a cue lever.
 The cue lever works by helping you precisely and safely cue your vinyl without scratching the surface of the record or causing damage to the stylus.

+Are Victrola suitcase record players good?
+They are better than most other suitcase players.
 Considering this is a lower-priced model, the included Bluetooth connectivity streaming works impressively well.
 You won’t have to worry about lag, distortion or any other issues as you stream your favorite tunes.

 I also noticed that streaming range is way more than just the thirty-three feet that the manufacturer claims.
 This means you can stream from anywhere you want in your home (assuming you don’t live in a mansion).